Apple Sauce:

 If your apple sauce seems a bit runny, simply continue heating it.
 The extra liquid will evaporate, leaving you with a thicker consistency.

-For smoothies, this sauce makes an excellent addition to your blender.
-It’s also a perfect base for fruit leathers—click fruit leathers for more information and creative ideas!
+For smoothies, this sauce makes an excellent addition.
+It’s also a perfect base for fruit leathers—check out this fruit rolls page for more information and creative ideas!

 Get Your Free Guide to Dehydrating Food!